Site icon Circuit Ideas for You

 Latch Circuit using Transistors

-If someone gives small signal to turn it ON it stay ON and it only turn OFF if other circuit not in this article turn it OFF.
+If someone gives small signal to turn it ON it stay ON and it only turns OFF if other circuit not in this article turn it OFF.

 What is a Transistor Latch Circuit:

-Electric circuit with two transistor make latch when it get short positive signal from outside and this is called transistor latch circuit.
+An electric circuit uses two transistors to form a latch when it receives a short positive signal from outside then this is called a transistor latch circuit.

 Circuit Working: